Smana/smana.github.io/content/en/post/cnpg/index.md

 We may also consider using Crossplane and composition to give an opinionated way of declaring managed databases in cloud providers but that requires more configuration.

 Again CloudNativePG shines by its simplicity, to run and to understand.
-Furthermore the **documentation** is one of the best I ever seen, especially for a young CNCF Sandbox project.
+Furthermore the **documentation** is one of the best I ever seen, especially for a so young open source project (Hopefuly it can help in the Sandbox acceptance process 🤞).

 If you want to learn more about it, there will be a presentation on 27th of October at the [KubeCon](https://kccncna2022.sched.com/event/182GB/data-on-kubernetes-deploying-and-running-postgresql-and-patterns-for-databases-in-a-kubernetes-cluster-chris-milsted-ondat-gabriele-bartolini-edb).